koenw/klokkijker/README.md

 `docker-compose up` and you should be greeted by the grafana login page at [http://localhost:3000](http://localhost:3000).
 Default username `admin` and password `admin`.

+To 'reset' your compose situation (e.g. because the grafana dashboards got borked), simply `docker-compose down` and optionally `rm -rf ./dist/prometheus/data/data` to also remove the metrics stored in prometheus.